everx-labs/evernode-se/readme.md

 # TON OS Startup Edition
-Local blockchain for DApp development and testing.
+Local blockchain for Free TON DApp development and testing.

 **Have a question?
 Get quick help in our channel:**